Grahamville in Jasper County, South Carolina — The American South (South Atlantic)

 Erected 1978 by Jasper County Bicentennial Committee.
 (Marker Number 27-2.)

 Location.
 This marker has been replaced by another marker nearby.
-It was located near 32° 28.818′ N, 80° 56.388′ W. Marker was in Grahamville, South Carolina, in Jasper County.
-Marker was on State Highway 336, on the left when traveling east.
-Touch for map.
-Heading East from Ridgeland.
+It was located near 32° 28.818′ N, 80° 56.388′ W. Marker was in Grahamville, South Carolina, in Touch for map.
 Marker was in this post office area: Ridgeland SC 29936, United States of America.
+Touch for directions.

 Other nearby markers.
-Church of the Holy Trinity (approx. 1.6 miles away); Grahamville (approx. 1.6 miles away); Euhaw Baptist Church (approx. 1.8 miles away); Gopher Tortoise Square (approx. 2˝ miles away); Ridgeland (approx. 2˝ miles away); St. Paul's Methodist Church (approx. 2.6 miles away); Jasper County / Jasper County Courthouse (approx. 2.7 miles away); Tomb of Thomas Heyward, Jr. (approx. 2.9 miles away).
+At least 8 other markers are within 3 miles of this location, measured as the crow flies.
+Church of the Holy Trinity (approx. 1.6 miles away); Grahamville (approx. 1.6 miles away); Euhaw Baptist Church (approx. 1.8 miles away); Gopher Tortoise Square (approx. 2½ miles away); Ridgeland (approx. 2½ miles away); St. Paul's Methodist Church (approx. 2.6 miles away); Jasper County / Jasper County Courthouse (approx. 2.7 miles away); Tomb of Thomas Heyward, Jr. (approx. 2.9 miles away).
 Touch for a list and map of all markers in Grahamville.